statamic/docs/content/collections/docs/new-antlers-parser.md

 ## Prevent Parsing

 You may find you need to prevent Antlers statements from being parsed.
-This is common if you're using a JavaScript library like [Vue.js][vue], or perhaps you want to display code examples (like we do in these docs).
+This is common when working with a JavaScript library like [Vue.js](https://vuejs.org), writing code examples, like we do in these docs.
 In either case, you have a few options.

 ### The `@` ignore symbol